usefulio/forms/README.md

 > Note that the internal `Forms` document is also attached to the current template data context (e.g. Template.instance().data.doc) and it is also monitored reactively for updates.

 ## Adding validation

+*Important Note* Support for the built in validators is temporary, we plan to move the validators to a separate package soon as part of a move to a more flexible validation api.

 Adding validation is as simple as defining a schema for the form document.
 A schema can be defined using `Forms.instance().schema` method and the following syntax:
 ```js
   var form = Forms.instance();